alvarobatrez/cpp_templates/README.md

 ## Installation

-Enter to winlibs.com and download the last realease under UCRT runtime.
+Enter to winlibs.com and download the last realease below UCRT runtime.

 Unzip the file in the root folder C:\